TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 We've learned testing our vanilla JavaScript applications in the previous section.
 Testing is indeed a powerful tool that allows to write maintainable and flexible code.
 If you've followed along our lessons, we've been using the [Jest](https://jestjs.io/) framework.
 For React, we'll keep using Jest and add more capabilities to our tests using the React Testing library.

-Read the [introduction](https://testing-library.com/docs/react-testing-library/intro) page of the library before we get started.

 ### Learning Outcomes

 By the end of this lesson, you should be able to do the following: